Bengal1/Simple-ViT/README.md

 ## ViT vs CNN
 Convolutional Neural Networks (CNNs), first demonstrated in LeNet-5 (LeCun et al., 1998) and popularized by AlexNet (2012), dominated computer vision for decades.
 They rely on convolutional filters applied to local receptive fields, pooling for downsampling, and fully connected layers for classification.
 This design encodes strong inductive biases: locality (features are learned from neighboring pixels) and translation equivariance (patterns can be recognized regardless of position).
-Variants like VGG, ResNet, and DenseNet advanced CNNs by increasing depth and introducing innovations such as residual connections.
+Variants like VGG, ResNet, and DenseNet advanced CNNs by increasing depth and introducing innovations such as residual connections.<br/>
+for more information about Convolutional Neural Network (CNN) I recommend [Simple CNN Guide](https://github.com/Bengal1/Simple-CNN-Guide)

 The Vision Transformer (ViT), introduced by Dosovitskiy et al. (2020), replaces convolutions with a pure Transformer encoder.
 An image is split into fixed-size patches (e.g., 16×16), flattened, linearly projected into embeddings, and combined with positional encodings.
 These are processed by Multi-Head Self-Attention (MHSA), which models global dependencies between all patches in parallel, something CNNs only capture gradually via deeper layers.
 A special [CLS] token aggregates global features for classification.